Ready to Get Started?

 The 4-coat paint system — galvanized base, bonderized layer, primer, and finish coat — handles Montana’s UV exposure and temperature cycling.
 The hot-dipped galvanized steel base provides the corrosion resistance that matters when road salt spray hits the door every winter.

-Against Northwest Door’s own lineup, the Therma Tech 208 sits between the economy 500 Series (single-layer, non-insulated steel) and the extreme-climate Tri-Tech (3-inch thick, R-16).
+Against Northwest Door’s own lineup, the Therma Tech II 208 sits between the economy 500 Series (single-layer, non-insulated steel) and the extreme-climate Tri-Tech (3-inch thick, R-16).
 The 500 Series works fine for detached storage where temperature doesn’t matter.
 The Tri-Tech makes sense for heated workshops or attached garages in the coldest Montana locations.

-The Therma Tech 208 hits the sweet spot for most Montana applications — enough insulation to make a real difference without the premium price of maximum-R-value doors.
+The Therma Tech II 208 hits the sweet spot for most Montana applications — enough insulation to make a real difference without the premium price of maximum-R-value doors.
 Standard features include quiet nylon ball-bearing rollers and adjustable retainer astragal, plus optional upgrades like decorative hardware kits, extended life packages with heavy-duty cables and hinges, and multiple window designs including Cascade and Stockton styles.

 The limited lifetime warranty covers defects in material and workmanship, though specific terms depend on the dealer.
 Northwest Door maintains strong brand reputation with 4.8/5 star ratings across dealer networks, with specific praise for quiet operation and thermal performance in cold regions.

-The Therma Tech 208 earns its place in Montana garages through quantifiable thermal advantages.
+The Therma Tech II 208 earns its place in Montana garages through quantifiable thermal advantages.
 That 15.5% improvement in joint thermal transmission isn’t theoretical — it’s the difference between ice forming inside the door and maintaining a workable garage temperature.
 For attached garages where energy loss matters, or detached shops that need some climate stability, this door delivers measurable performance improvements over basic steel doors.

 Not every garage needs R-10.4 insulation.
-But for contractors building quality homes where garage comfort and energy efficiency matter, the Therma Tech 208 provides documented thermal performance that justifies its position above entry-level options.
+But for contractors building quality homes where garage comfort and energy efficiency matter, the Therma Tech II 208 provides documented thermal performance that justifies its position above entry-level options.

 The R-10.4 insulation value combined with 15.5% better thermal transmission at joints typically reduces heat loss through the garage door by 60-70% compared to non-insulated single-layer doors.
 In a 400-square-foot attached garage heated to 50°F when it’s 0°F outside, that difference can mean 3-5% lower whole-home heating costs.